CannerCMS/cannercms/README.md

 ***See what you can accomplish within 1500 lines of code using Canner, see [this demo](https://www.canner.io/demo) ([Source code](https://github.com/Canner/canner/tree/canary/docs/schema))*** .

+Are you using Canner?
+Please share with us [here](https://github.com/Canner/canner/issues/133).
+Once we approve, you will get **one month PREMIUM plan** for your account!

 <div align="center">

   <h2><a href="https://cms30.canner.io">🔥 ON AIR - #CMS30 | 30 Day 30 FREE CMSes 🔥</a></h2>